awsdocs/aws-dms-user-guide/doc_source/CHAP_GettingStarted.Replication.md

 ## Step 5: Clean up AWS DMS resources<a name="CHAP_GettingStarted.Replication.Deleting"></a>

-After you complete the Getting Started exercise, you can delete the resources you created\.
+After you complete the getting started tutorial, you can delete the resources you created\.
 You can use the AWS console to remove them\.
 Make sure to delete the migration tasks before deleting the replication instance and endpoints\.

 **To delete a migration task using the console**

-1. In the AWS DMS console navigation pane, choose **Database migration tasks**\.
+1. On the AWS DMS console navigation pane, choose **Database migration tasks**\.

 1. Choose **dms\-task**\.